tezos/tezos-mirror/docs/quebeca/baking_power.rst

 .. note::

-  If the baker's ``limit_of_staking_over_baking`` is ``0``, external delegators are prevented from using ``stake`` operations at all.
-If the limit is positive, external delegators can stake as much tez as they wish, even if this causes the baker to become overstaked or if the baker is already overstaked.
-The only effect of a non-zero limit is to make overstaked tez count as delegated for the baking power.
-If the limit is set to a positive value then back to ``0``, external delegators are again prevented from staking new funds, but any previously staked tez remain as such (although they are now all considered overstaked, so they all count as delegated).
+  The ``limit_of_staking_over_baking`` has an additional effect: when set to ``0``, it prevents external delegators from using ``stake`` operations at all.
+This effect is completely removed when the limit is positive: external delegators can stake as much tez as they wish, even if this causes the baker to become overstaked or if the baker is already overstaked.
+If the limit is set to a positive value then back to ``0``, then external delegators are again prevented from staking new funds, but any previously staked tez remain as such (although they are now all considered overstaked, so they all count as delegated).

 Overdelegation